openwebtools/jwt-viewer/README.md

 # JWT Viewer

-A simple viewer for JWT Tokens
+A simple viewer for JSON Web Tokens (JWT)